boldbi/boldbi-kubernetes/docs/upgrade.md

 # Upgrading Bold BI to 4.1.1

 This section explains how to upgrade Bold BI to 4.1.1 version in your Kubernetes cluster.
-You can refer to the features and enhancements from the [Release Notes](https://www.boldbi.com/release-history/enterprise/).
+You can refer to the features and enhancements from this [Release Notes](https://www.boldbi.com/release-history/enterprise/).

 ## Backup the existing data
 Before upgrading the Bold BI to latest version, make sure to take the backup of the following items.

-* Files and folders from shared location which you have mounted to the deployments through persistent volume claims (pvclaim_*.yaml).
+* Files and folders from the shared location, which you have mounted to the deployments by persistent volume claims (pvclaim_*.yaml).

-* Database backup - Take a backup of Database to restore incase if the upgrade was not successfull or if applications not working properly after upgrade.
+* Database backup - Take a backup of Database, to restore incase if the upgrade was not successful or if applications are not working properly after the upgrade.

 ## Proceeding with upgrade